 Have a high attention to detail, are motivated, and self-directed

 Are super organized and able to prioritize tasks based on deadlines

 Have an interest in contemporary art and performance

 Are willing to commit to the unique gallery space and the artists that walk through our doors

 Are professional, yet have a sense of humor and are comfortable working directly with artists

 Are a self-starter, and are willing to come to know the space, the artist, and their needs

-Have a background in art or a prior experience in theater, performance setup, or art handling
+A background in art or a prior experience in theater, performance setup, or art handling is a plus.